Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Carr's 245.2 passing yards per game in four matchups against the Colts are 24.3 less than yards than his over/under in Sunday's game.
+- Carr averages 245.2 passing yards per game in four matchups against the Colts, 23.3 fewer yards his over/under in Sunday's game.

-- Carr threw multiple TDs in each of those matchups against the Colts.
+- In each of those outings against the Colts, Carr threw multiple TDs.

 - Note: Carr's stats vs. Colts date back to 2016.

-- This week Carr will face the NFL's 15th-ranked pass defense (248.3 yards allowed per game).
+- The Colts have the NFL's 15th-ranked pass defense this season, allowing 248.3 yards per game through the air.

-- At 1.9 passing TDs conceded per game, the Colts defense is ranked 31st in the NFL.
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 31st in the league.

 Recent Performances

-- In last week's outing against the Broncos, Carr racked up 201 yards while completing 80.0% of his passes, while throwing one touchdown with one interception.
+- Last week against the Broncos, Carr went 20-for-25 (80.0 percent) for 201 yards, while throwing one touchdown and one interception.

 - Carr has thrown for 700 passing yards over his last three games (233.3 per game) and has a 72.2% completion percentage (78-of-108), throwing three touchdown passes with three interceptions.